Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 A longest directed path in~$D$ can be found in polynomial time since~$D$ is acyclic.
 Let~$X_P$ be the set of vertices on such a longest path.
-Then $C\cup X_P$ is chainable and the corresponding common $s$-$t$-chain of~$\cT$ is a common $q$-star $s$-$t$-chain of maximum size. \end{proof}
+Then $C\cup X_P$ is chainable and the corresponding common $s$-$t$-chain of~$\cT$ is a common $q$-star $s$-$t$-chain of maximum size.

+\revB{It remains to analyse the running time.
+Checking if a set is chainable takes $O(|X|^3|\cT|)$ time.
+Hence, constructing the set~$X'$ takes~$O(|X|^4|\cT|)$ time.
+Constructing the graph~$D$ takes $O(|X|^3|\cT|)$ time and searching for a longest path in~$D$ takes $O(|X|^2)$ time.
+Hence, the running time is dominated by the construction of the set~$X'$.
+Since this is done for each $s,t\in X$, the total running time is $O(|X|^6|\cT|)$.}\end{proof}

-To see that Algorithm~\ref{alg:kernel} runs in polynomial time, it remains to observe that at least one leaf is removed in each iteration and hence that the number of iterations is bounded by~$|X|$.
+To see that Algorithm~\ref{alg:kernel} runs in polynomial time, it remains to observe that at least one leaf is removed in each iteration and hence that the number of iterations is bounded by~$|X|$. \revB{Since the running time is dominated by the search for maximum common $q$-star chains, it follows from Lemma~\ref{lem:polychain} that Algorithm~\ref{alg:kernel} runs in $O(|X|^7|\cT|)$ time.}

 It remains to bound the size of the kernel.